How to prepare

 University Application Methods

-Application methods differ depending on whether you apply online or submit your admission application directly through the required documents.
-Required documents may vary slightly depending on the university or department, but as an official agent for New Zealand and Australian universities, SOL New Zealand provides comprehensive services from university admission consultation, document preparation, document submission and admission approval through to student visa application.
+Application methods may differ depending on whether students apply online or submit their admission application directly with the required documents.
+Required documents can vary slightly depending on the university or department.
+As an official agent for New Zealand and Australian universities, SOL New Zealand provides comprehensive support, including university admission consultation, document preparation, document submission, admission approval, and student visa application services.

 University Minimum Admission Requirements

-The conditions below are the minimum requirements for university admission and may vary by country, university and department, so detailed admission requirements are different.
+The conditions below are the minimum requirements for university admission and may vary depending on the country, university, and department.
+Therefore, the detailed admission requirements and entry criteria may differ for each student, course, and institution.

-- Admission possible after completing at least 1 year of university bachelor’s degree
+- Admission may be possible after completing at least one year of a university bachelor’s degree.

-- Admission possible after graduating from high school with a preparatory programme
+- Admission may be possible after graduating from high school with the completion of a recognised preparatory programme.

 Application Documents